 Fast charging facilities exist around Australia.
 They are even across the Nullabor Plain.
 See: Charge Stations in Australia (https://myelectriccar.com.au/charge-stations-in-australia).
 Or ChargePoint.
 Prices vary from state to state etc.

 Battery technology is changing fast.
 Currently, most vehicle batteries’ life depends on their routine depth of discharge.
 Fully charge the batteries each night and they will live longer.

-Currently, most car makers guarantee batteries for eight years.
-Nissan’s allows for 160,000 km and capacity loss for 5 years or 96,500 km.
-Australians typically drive 14,000 kilometres a year, necessitating then to replace the battery every eight years.
+Most electric and hybrid car makers guarantee batteries for eight years.
+Nissan allows for 160,000 km, and capacity loss for 5 years or 96,500 km.
+Australians typically drive 14,000 kilometres a year.
+This necessitates battery replacing after about eight years.
 Outright failure, however, is improbable.

 Many existing grid-connect solar systems have excess capacity.
 Daytime solar can be re-drawn to charge at off-peak rates.
-Many owners already do this.
-They typically use a three-phase charger.
-Such charging permits charging overnight with occasional top-ups as required.
-It also extends battery life: all dislike ongoing deep discharging.
+Many owners do this.
+Such charging permits charging overnight, with top-ups as required.
+Furthermore, it also extends battery life.
+All dislike ongoing deep discharging.

 It is already totally feasible to charge cars from home and office solar.
-It is done by many owners right now.
-This website will shortly have more specific details.
+Moreover, it is done by many owners right now.